-OPEN DAY FOR NEW RECEPTION CHILDREN: Thursday 3rd October 1:30-3pm & Monday 18th November 9:30-12pm We learn and live through our Christian Values of KINDNESS, THANKFULNESS and PERSEVERANCE.
+OPEN DAY FOR NEW RECEPTION CHILDREN: Monday 18th November 9:30-12pm If you can't make this date please call the office to arrange a visit.
+We learn and live through our Christian Values of KINDNESS, THANKFULNESS and PERSEVERANCE.
 We celebrate how everyone SHINES through our motto: "Let your Light Shine".
 Matthew 5:16

 Login